Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Tore Svanberg - Stifel, Nicolaus & Co., Inc.

 First for Thurman.
-Thurman revenue growth last year was strong, but I would say cash flows were sort of spectacular, right?
+Thurman, revenue growth last year was strong, but I would say cash flows were sort of spectacular, right?
 So, was there anything in this fiscal year on the cash flow front that was unusual?
 And if not, what type of cash flow ratio to revenue growth should we think about going forward?

 Thurman K. Case - Cirrus Logic, Inc.